jeremytammik/tbc/a/2006_threads_geo_equal.md

 For classes such as `ElementId`, it is inherently obvious, but some objects are less so and need more description.
 If it is just using GeometryObject.Id, then I can live with the limitations of that; I just need to know that is what it is doing.

-**Answer:** Good question, amight be something worth documenting:
+**Answer:** Good question, might be something worth documenting:

 - GeometryObject.Equals &ndash; This compares the memory references of the compared objects.
 - GeometryObject.operator == &ndash; This compares the pointers of the Revit-internal geometry objects.
 - GeometryObject.GetHashCode &ndash; This is a hash of the pointer to the Revit-internal geometry object.

-In principle, there could be two different Revit.DB.GeometryObject objects that are both handles to the same Revit-internal geometry object; for example, if you retrieve the GeometryObject from the same `Reference` twice in succession, you would end up with two different GeometryObjects that both are handles to the same Revit-internal object.
+In principle, there could be two different Revit.DB.GeometryObject objects that are both handles to the same Revit-internal geometry object; for example, if you retrieve the GeometryObject from the same `Reference` twice in succession, you will end up with two different GeometryObjects that both are handles to the same Revit-internal object.
 In this case, GeometryObject.Equals would return false, but GeometryObject.operator == would return true.
 Both GeometryObjects would have the same hash code.